choonkeat/clistuff/README.md

 - Useful for log processing and text manipulation
 - Preserves spacing between words
 - Reads from stdin and outputs to stdout
+- Particularly useful with `jq` when copying from terminals that wrap long single-line JSON

 ### Example
 ```bash